9 Best Things to do in Kraków, Poland.

 Kraków’s Kazimierz district (KAH-zhee-myesh) is a fascinating blend of Jewish heritage and modern culture.
 Before World War II, over 60,000 Jewish residents lived here, making up nearly a quarter of the city’s population.
 It was one of the largest and most vibrant Jewish communities in Europe.
 Tragically, most were deported and murdered during the Holocaust.

 Despite its tragic history, Kazimierz has transformed into a lively cultural hub.
 Trendy cafés, bars, and restaurants line its streets, serving everything from traditional Jewish cuisine to modern fusion dishes.
-Don’t leave without trying zapiekanka, a local favorite—an open-faced baguette loaded with mushrooms, cheese, and sausage.
-For an immersive experience, catch a live Klezmer music performance over dinner, a moving tribute to the area’s Jewish roots.
+Don’t leave without trying zapiekanka, a personal favorite—an open-faced baguette loaded with mushrooms, cheese, and sausage.
+For an immersive experience, catch a live Klezmer music performance over dinner, a tribute to the area’s Jewish roots.

 4. Visit Oskar Schindler’s Enamel Factory